andywalton7/sdk-test/source/index.html.md

 There are six steps to the process:

-1. **Get Delivery Options** - Use the **[Delivery Options](https://docs.electioapp.com/#/api/DeliveryOptions)** endpoint to request a list of available delivery options for the (as yet uncreated) consignment that the customer's order will generate.
+1. **Get Delivery Options** - Use the **[Delivery Options](https://docs.electioapp.com/#/api/DeliveryOptions)** endpoint to request a list of available delivery options for the (as yet uncreated) consignment that the customer's purchase will generate.
-2. Use the
-3. Use the
+2. **Select option as an order** -- Use the **[Select Delivery Option as an Order](https://docs.electioapp.com/#/api/SelectDeliveryOptionasanOrder)** to generate an order from the selected delivery option.
+3. **Pack the order** - Use the **[Pack Order](https://docs.electioapp.com/#/api/PackOrder)** endpoint to create one or more consignments from the order.
-4. **Allocate the consignment** - Use one of PRO's **[Allocation](https://docs.electioapp.com/#/api/AllocateConsignment)** endpoints to select the carrier service that your consignment will use.
+4. **Allocate the consignments** - Use one of PRO's **[Allocation](https://docs.electioapp.com/#/api/AllocateConsignment)** endpoints to select the carrier service that your consignments will use.
 You can select a specific service or group of services, allocate based on pre-set allocation rules, or use filters to select the best service for an individual consignment.
-5. **Get the consignment's labels** - Use the **[Get Labels](https://docs.electioapp.com/#/api/GetLabels)** endpoint to get the delivery label for your consignment.
+5. **Get the consignment's labels** - Use the **[Get Labels](https://docs.electioapp.com/#/api/GetLabels)** endpoint to get delivery labels for your consignments.
-6. **Manifest the consignment** - Use the **[Manifest Consignments](https://docs.electioapp.com/#/api/ManifestConsignments)** endpoint to confirm the consignment with the selected carrier.
-At this point, the consignment is ready to ship.
+6. **Manifest the consignment** - Use the **[Manifest Consignments](https://docs.electioapp.com/#/api/ManifestConsignments)** endpoint to confirm the consignments with their selected carriers.
+At this point, the consignments are ready to ship.

+![delivery-options-pack-order-flow](source/images/delivery-options-pack-order-flow.png)

 This section gives more detail on each stage of the process, and provides worked examples.

-![delivery-options-pack-order-flow](source/images/delivery-options-pack-order-flow.png)

 </section>